loyada/typedpy/docs/serialization.rst

 Limitations
 -----------
 #.
 Some complex fields have ambiguous serialized representation, for example: if a field can be an \Instance of some class A, or class B (e.g. :class:`AnyOf` [A, B])- the deserialization is not well defined.
 Such fields are unsupported.
 #.
-Set, Tuple is unsupported, since it does not exist in JSON
+For Set, Tuple - deserialization expects an array, serialization converts to array

 Functions
 =========